vincent-hanlon/InvertypeR/README.md

 ### Example of how to run InvertypeR

 Open R and move to a directory that contains paired-end BAM files and a VCF of snps.
-We're assuming here that the individual is male and we want to call inversions on the sex chromosomes as well as chr1, chr2, and chr8 for some reason.
+We're assuming here that the individual is a humnan male, the BAM, VCF, and BED files all have coordinates for the reference genome GRCh38, and we want to call inversions on the sex chromosomes as well as chr1, chr2, and chr8 for some reason.

 ```
 library(invertyper)